Maryland men’s basketball snaps three-game losing streak with 75-45 win over St. Peter’s

 With two fresh faces in the starting lineup, Willard was more than willing to extend his bench.
 Before eight and a half minutes had elapsed, Willard had already sent 10 different players onto the floor, and he continued to mix and match his lineups all game long; 10 players played double-digit minutes Thursday night.

+“Just kind of gave them a chance for guys that have been practicing hard and working hard to just get out and play a little bit, I think in an environment that was a little bit less stressful than playing Wisconsin, Illinois, Tennessee and UCLA, said Willard, referencing Maryland’s previous four games.

 It wasn’t a blazing hot start for Maryland by any means, though.
-By the time Donta Scott — who started 0-for-5 from the field — made his first basket of the evening over 10 minutes in, St. Peter’s only trailed Maryland by two and was staying in the game due to the Terps’ Offensive struggles .
+By the time Donta Scott — who started 0-for-5 from the field — made his first basket of the evening over 10 minutes in, St. Peter’s only trailed Maryland by two and was hanging around due to the Terps’ Offensive struggles.

 But Maryland pulled away, going on a 14-3 run that was spearheaded by seven points from Hakim Hart.
 They finished the first half tied with Emilien and Graduate guard Jahmir Young, who hit two 3-pointers late in the period, for the team lead in scoring.

 Even when the shots weren’t falling, Maryland’s defense held strong and shut the Peacocks down.
-The Terps allowed just 19 first-half points to their 35 and forced nine turnovers in the opening 20 minutes.
+The Terps allowed just 19 first-half points to 35 from St. Peter’s and forced nine turnovers in the opening 20 minutes.
 Midway through the period, St. Peter’s went on a field goal drought that lasted nearly seven minutes.

+“I felt we had a — we did a great job on the defensive end,” Young said.
+“We had trouble early defensive rebounding, but we were able to turn it around.”

 Maryland, which went 3-of-12 from three in the first half, flipped a switch and came out of the gates in the second with a vengeance, nailing three consecutive shots from beyond the arc: two from Scott and one from Hart.

+“The one thing I’ve learned about this team, if you look back at our stats, wins and losses and plus-minus wins or losses and you really break down statistics, there’s one person that’s a key factor for us,” Willard said of Hart.
+“And I got on Hakim Hart pretty good, pretty hard just these three days because he is — he is the difference-maker.
+When he is engaged and he’s playing, he’s going, he just gives us such a different dimension offensively, even defensively.”

 The other major standout from the second half was Young, who was coming off a season-low three points in Maryland’s previous game against UCLA.
-He had eight second-half points to bring his final total to 16, which was second only to Hart.
+He had six second-half points to bring his final total to 14, which was second only to Hart.

 Once Maryland got going in the second half, it never looked back.
 The Terps shot 57.1% from the field in the final 20 minutes, keeping their foot on the gas en route to a 30-point win over the Peacocks.